 Growth conditions of donor trees

 All experiments were carried out in Tsukuba, Japan (36°09′N; 140°02′E) between 2010 and 2011.
-Annual mean temperature of the site in 2010 and 2011 was 14.8 degrees C and 14.3 degrees C, respectively.
-Highest and lowest average temperatures were recorded in August (28.2 and 26.1 degrees C) and January (3.6 and 2.1 degrees C), respectively, in the years.
-Young E. globulus trees (1 and 2-year-old) obtained by clonal propagation of cultivated mother tree (clone SI-10) were used as donor trees (stock plants) for the preparation of cuttings.
-The donor trees were grown individually in 24-liter containers.
+Annual mean temperatures were 14.8 degrees C and 14.3 degrees C, , with maximum (28.2 and 26.1 degrees C)e recorded in August and minimum (3.6 and 2.1 degrees C) in January for years 2010 and 2011, respectively..
+1 to 2-year-old E. globulus rooted cuttings derived from a cultivated mother tree (clone SI-10) were used as stock plants from which the cuttings were collected.
+These stock plants were grown individually in 24-liter containers.
 Trees were cultivated in an open-air field from spring to autumn and in a greenhouse during the winter.
 The soil used was a mixture of peat moss, vermiculite, akadama soil, and black soil (2:1:1:8, v/v).

 Preparation of cuttings for rooting

-Figure 1 summarizes the procedure for preparing cuttings.
-Cuttings with 1 node (about 3-4 cm) were prepared from main stems (Fig. 1A) of the donor trees grown as described above (Fig. 1B).
+Figure 1 summarizes the cutting preparation procedure.
+Cuttings with 1 node (about 3-4 cm) were prepared from main stems (Fig. 1A) of the donor trees?,, grown as described above (Fig. 1B).
 The leaves on each cutting were trimmed with scissors to approximately one-third of the total area to avoid wilting (Fig. 1C).
 A 2-mm-wide section of the cortex base of each cutting was scraped off with a knife to expose the cambium (Fig. 1D).
 After the cuttings were immersed for 10 seconds in a solution of benomyl fungicide (3 g/L, Sumitomo Chemical Company, Ltd., Tokyo) (Fig. 1E), the base of each cutting was treated with talc powder containing auxin (Fig. 1F), and cuttings were planted singly in an artificial medium made of coconut husk (Jiffy plugs®, Jiffy Pot Products Co. of Japan Ltd., Yokohama) (Fig. 1G).
 The propagation medium was placed in plastic containers (90 cm3) and filled with peat moss and vermiculite (1:1, v/v) (Fig. 1H).
 During experiments, cuttings were cultivated in a greenhouse without any artificial equipment for managements of relative humidity and temperature.
 Emergence of roots on cuttings was checked 8 weeks after the start of the experiment.
 The temperature in the greenhouse averaged 28°C in the summer and 13°C in the winter .
 Day length was approximately 12 h during the summer and 10 h during the winter season.

-Experiments with cuttings prepared from different within-shoots positions
+within-shoot position experiments

 Experiments were performed during the summer (between July 24 and September 18, 2010) and spring (between March 16 to May 10, 2011) seasons.
 The cuttings prepared in the first experiment were designated as summer cuttings and the second as spring cuttings.
 Rooting ability was investigated using cuttings (about 3-4 cm) with a node prepared from different within-shoot positions.
 The average length of donor shoot was 66.8 cm in summer and 36.7 cm in spring.
 The internodes were defined as the first to thirteenth internodes from top to base of the shoot.
 Since the first to third internodes were generally short and soft, cuttings were prepared from the fourth to the thirteenth internodes.